altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

-- **How do you decide when a research prototype is ready for production?**
+# How do you decide/validate when a research prototype (possibly with different architecture) is ready/safe for production / to ship?
-- **How do you validate that a model release was safe to ship?**
-- **We have a research breakthrough that changes the architecture - how to get it intoproduction?**

----

 Ready: